dougeby/IntuneDocs/intune/create-compliance-policy.md

 When a device has multiple compliance policies, then the highest severity level of all the policies is assigned to that device.

-For example, say a device has three compliance policies assigned to it: one Unknown status (severity = 1), one Compliant status (severity = 3), and one InGracePeriod status (severity = 4).
-The InGracePeriod status has the highest severity level, so all three policies have the InGracePeriod compliance status.
+For example, a device has three compliance policies assigned to it: one Unknown status (severity = 1), one Compliant status (severity = 3), and one InGracePeriod status (severity = 4).
+The InGracePeriod status has the highest severity level.
+So, all three policies have the InGracePeriod compliance status.

 ## Next steps